 Book your luxury suite to the next Florida Panthers game today!

 The Florida Panthers have made it back to the postseason tournament four times in the years since, and have never advanced beyond the first round.
 Ever-eager to try their luck again, the current squad has Bob Boughner behind the bench in the role as head coach.
-After spending the last two seasons as an assistant in San Jose, Boughner is ready to lead the charge and give his new team a push.
+After spending two seasons as an assistant in San Jose, Boughner took over head coaching duties last season and put together a record of 44-30-8.
+He is leading the charge again and giving his team the push they need to break through to a playoff berth.

-Captain Derek MacKenzie is hoping that the coaching change will bring about a transformation for this team into perennial contenders.
+Captain Aleksander Barkov is hoping that Boughner’s coaching will bring about a transformation for this team into perennial contenders.
 There is no shortage of talent among the Panthers young players.
-In fact, their three biggest point producers in Vincent Trocheck, Aleksander Barkov, and Jonathan Marchessault are all under the age of 27.
-A strong defense with Aaron Ekblad and the newly re-signed Mark Pysyk will help out star goalie Roberto Luongo.
+In fact, their biggest point producers in Barkov and Jonathan Huberdeau are both under the age of 26.
+Another star, Vincent Trocheck, has been on IR for a good part of the season with an ankle injury.
+A strong defense with Aaron Ekblad, Keith Yandle, and Mark Pysyk will help out star goalie Roberto Luongo.

 This young team in the midst of a transition is about to grow up quickly in the fast-paced NHL season.
 Fans in Florida will always have the back of the Panthers players, just as they rooted on the Panthers greats of the past including Pavel Bure, Roberto Luongo, Jaromir Jagr, John Vanbiesbrouck, Aleksander Barkov, and Olli Jokinen.
 For additional information about the Florida Panthers click here.